-A Persona-Based Model for Uncovering What Matters Now for the Employee Experience
+A Persona-based Model: What Matters Now for the Employee Experience

 It’s no secret that our relationships with work, and our workplace, have evolved in recent years, shaped by digital transformation, increasing individual mobility in a tight labor market, and the rise of the gig economy, among other factors.
 The pandemic simply pushed these shifts into hyperdrive, along with our expectations of the employee experience.